-Polish traditions through the year are full of superstitions, rituals, and celebrations for the holidays.
+Polish traditions through the year are full of superstitions, rituals, and holiday celebrations.
 Some are firmly rooted in the predominant religion of Poland, Roman Catholicism; others stem from pagan rites of the seasons.

 New Year's Traditions

 New Year's Eve in Poland is like New Year's Eve in other parts of Europe.
 Individuals host parties, attend private events, or head to city squares for fireworks extravaganzas.
-January 1 is often a day for concerts in auditoriums and carols song in churches throughout Poland.
-For example, if you travel to Krakow, Poland, in January, the Philharmonic performs a year-opening concert.
+January 1 is often a day for concerts in auditoriums and carols sung in churches throughout Poland.
+For example, if you travel to Krakow Poland in January, the Philharmonic performs a year-opening concert.

 Drowning of Marzanna